 Resistance levels: 8

-Like the York Fitness model, the Reebok Astroride is a compact elliptical cross trainer.
-It has a moderate price and an LCD to help you monitor your workout progress.
-It also features a rear 7 kg flywheel and has eight different resistance levels, integrated hand pulse sensors, and a stride length of 38 cm.
+Like the York Fitness Elliptical Cross Trainer, the Reebok Astroride is a compact, moderately priced elliptical cross trainer with an LCD.
+It features a rear 7 kg flywheel with eight different resistance levels, integrated hand pulse sensors, and a stride length of 38 cm.

-The difference between the two is the user weight capacity and ease of use or mobility.
-Reebok AstroRide can carry users that weigh up to 120 kg, 20 kg more than the York Fitness model.
-The former also offers the best mobility among the two models.
-It comes with transport wheels for this very purpose.
+The difference between the two is the user weight capacity and ease of use.
+The Reebok AstroRide can carry users who weigh up to 120 kg, 20 kg more than the York Fitness model.
+The former also offers the best mobility, as it has transport wheels.

-The cross trainer is ideal for anyone looking for an elliptical to deliver beginner-level to medium-intensity workouts with a compact setup.
+The cross trainer is ideal for anyone looking for a compact setup that delivers beginner-level to medium-intensity workouts.

 Pros